-A dictionary mapping import/export methods names to ImportExport objects static export_data (group, variables)
+A dictionary mapping import/export methods names to ImportExport objects variables : list of str

 Abstract property giving a method name.

 Asbtract static export data method with two obligatory parameters.
 It should return a copy of the current state variable values.
 The returned arrays are copies of the actual arrays that store the state variable values, therefore changing the values in the returned dictionary will not affect the state variables.